Wei-M-Wei/pcluster/README.md

-## pcluster: Inference for linear panel data model with unkown functions of fixed effects
+## pcluster: Inference for linear panel data model with nonseparable two-way unobserved heterogeneity

 This is the first version of the R package 'pcluster'.